gardener/dashboard/docs/deployment/theming.md

 ## Colors
 Gardener Dashboard has been built with Vuetify.
 We use Vuetify's built-in [theming support](https://vuetifyjs.com/en/features/theme/) to centrally configure colors that are used throughout the web application.
 Colors can be configured for both light and dark themes.
 Configuration is done via the helm chart, see the respective theme section there.
-Colors cam be specified as HTML color code (e.g. #FF0000 for red) or by referencing a color from Vuetify's Material Design [Color Pack](https://vuetifyjs.com/en/styles/colors/#javascript-color-pack).
+Colors can be specified as HTML color code (e.g. #FF0000 for red) or by referencing a color from Vuetify's Material Design [Color Pack](https://vuetifyjs.com/en/styles/colors/#javascript-color-pack).

 The following colors can be configured: